ProGamerGov/captum/docs/faq.md

 ### **Do I have to use the provided transforms or can I use transforms from other libraries?**

-No, you can use transforms from other libraries like [Torchvision](https://pytorch.org/vision/stable/index.html), [Kornia](https://kornia.github.io/), and even your own custom transforms!
+No, you can use transforms from other libraries like [Torchvision](https://pytorch.org/vision/stable/index.html) and [Kornia](https://kornia.github.io/).
+You can also create your own custom transforms!
 The only restriction on transforms is that they must be autograd compatible.

 ### **Does Optim work with torch.fx?**